 I am recruiting 1 PhD student and 1 Postdoc to start in Fall 2019.
 Particular topics of interest include sustainable agriculture, ecosystem services, and nature-health connections, and I’m looking for people interested in combining field approaches with modeling.
 Please see our “join page” and get in touch.

 Taylor Ricketts.
-Professor, Environment and Natural Resources; Director, Gund Institute for Ecological Economics.
+Professor, Environment and Natural Resources; Director, Gund Institute.

 I went to college at Dartmouth (Earth Sciences) and got my PhD at Stanford (Biology).
-I remain a Senior Fellow at World Wildlife Fund, where I directed the Conservation Science Program for nine years before moving to UVM in 2011.
-In addition to my faculty post in the Rubenstein School of Environment and Natural Resources, I direct the Gund Institute for Ecological Economics at UVM.
+I directed the Conservation Science Program at World Wildlife Fund for nine years before moving to UVM in 2011.
+In addition to my faculty post in the Rubenstein School of Environment and Natural Resources, I direct the Gund Institute at UVM.

 Michelle Brown.
 PhD.
 Rubenstein School, UVM

 Pierro Mokondoko.
 PhD.
 Insituto de Ecologia, Vera Cruz, Mexico

 Nora Shahoud.
 Assistant to the Director, Gund Institute.